 Fastboot is a critical mode used to do some very big modifications to your device.
 Today we’re going to look at a tutorial for how to get into the 2014 Moto G Fastboot Mode.

 Getting into Fastboot Mode is required to do a lot of different tasks.
 Fastboot Mode for the 2014 Moto G is required to perform tasks like factory resetting the device, unlocking the bootloader, wiping the cache partition and booting up into the Recovery Mode.
 This is also a place where you can issue ADB and Fastboot commands from the terminal or command prompt.
-If you need help getting those tools setup, be sure to check out the how to install ADB and Fastboot tutorials that have been previously published.

 The process is very straight forward so let’s take a look at how to do it. . .